kibade/samba-ad-dc/VirtualBox-Headless-on-Debian.md

 ```
 vboxmanage controlvm "my-vm" acpipowerbutton
 ```
-The above may not work in rare VMs that don't respond to ACPI powerbutton events (all recent Debian and Windows versions should).
+The above may not work in rare VMs that don't respond to "ACPI powerbutton" events (all recent Debian and Windows versions should).
 + Force poweroff a VM (named `my-vm`):
 ```